georust/rinex/README.md

 * Weird RINEX body with a unique epoch may not be parsed correctly in some cases
 * Only Observation Data V > 2 currently has a format restriction, see dedicated page

-### Advanced `RINEX` file operations

-Advanced operations like file Merging will be available in next releases.
-Merged `RINEX` files will be parsed properly: meaning the `record` is built correctly.
-Informations on the `merging` operation will be exposed either in the `.comments` structure, if "standard" comments were provided.

 ## Getting started

 The ``Rinex::from_file`` method parses a local `RINEX` file: